 Improving Communication with Field-Friendly Software

-To properly collect data that would give them better production insights, Danforth needed software that was easy to use in the field and made communication easy.
+To properly collect data that would give them better production insights, Danforth needed construction management software that was easy to use in the field and made communication easy.
 That way, there was less back-and-forth when it came to important project updates—and Danforth could act fast to stay on course.